github/docs/content/code-security/dependabot/dependabot-auto-triage-rules/using-github-preset-rules-to-prioritize-dependabot-alerts.md

 {% endnote %}

-The {% data variables.product.company_short %}-curated default rule, `Dismiss low impact issues for development-scoped dependencies`, includes vulnerabilities relating to resource management, programming and logic, and information disclosure issues.
+The `Dismiss low impact issues for development-scoped dependencies` rule includes vulnerabilities relating to resource management, programming and logic, and information disclosure issues.
 For more information, see "[Publicly disclosed CWEs used by the `Dismiss low impact issues for development-scoped dependencies` rule](#publicly-disclosed-cwes-used-by-the-dismiss-low-impact-issues-for-development-scoped-dependencies-rule)."

 Filtering out these low impact alerts allows you to focus on alerts that matter to you, without having to worry about missing potentially high-risk development-scoped alerts.

-The {% data variables.product.company_short %}-curated default rule, `Dismiss low impact issues for development-scoped dependencies`, is enabled by default on public repositories and disabled for private repositories.
+The `Dismiss low impact issues for development-scoped dependencies` rule is enabled by default on public repositories and disabled for private repositories.
 Administrators of private repositories can opt in by enabling the rule for their repository.

 ## Enabling the `Dismiss low impact issues for development-scoped dependencies` rule for your private repository